 Now let's look at an example of the more complex case where the indices are ordered pairs of whole numbers instead of whole numbers.
 Our index image will be this 3x2x2 PAM image:

 The indexfile argument identifies the file containing the index PAM or PNM image. - means Standard Input.
-The mandatory -lookupfile option identifies the file containing the lookup table image.
-Again, - means Standard Input.
 It won't work if both the index image file and lookup table file are Standard Input.
 The output image goes to Standard Output.

 If you want to use two separate 1-plane images as indices (so that your output reflects the combination of both inputs), use pamstack to combine the two into one two-plane image (and use a 2-dimensional lookup table image).

 If you don't specify this option or -fit, pamlookup uses the value from the top left corner of the lookup image whenever an index exceeds the dimensions of the lookup image.

 Specify the color (color) as described for the argument of the ppm_parsecolor() library routine.

 Another way to deal with a too-small lookup image is to use the -fit option.

 When you use -fit, pamlookup never fails or warns you because of invalid lookup image dimensions, and the -missingcolor option has no effect.